Theories of Representation

 Damage to the town's tourism industry may hurt the economy of the town the trustee has been elected to represent, so the trustee believes it is in the best interest of the townspeople to deny their request.

 •The Mandate Model.
 This is the most influential theory of representation in modern politics.
 It is based on the idea that, in winning an election, a party gains a mandate to carry out the policies on which it fought the election, the policies contained in its manifesto.
-This doctrine implies that it is political parties, rather than individual MPs, that discharge Parliament’s representative function.
+This doctrine implies that political parties, rather than individual MPs, discharge Parliament’s representative function.
 Such thinking provides a clear justification for party unity and party discipline.
-However, the idea that people vote according to the contents of party manifestos is difficult to sustain in practice, and the doctrine provides no clear guidance in relation to policies that are dissolved between elections.
+However, the idea that people vote according to the contents of party manifestos is difficult to sustain in practice, and the doctrine provides no clear guidance with policies that are dissolved between elections.

 For example, within a mandate model, if you support the Liberal Democrats and their ideals, you may vote a liberal democrat as your constituent representative despite not having looked into this individual at all.